Hello! I’m Denise

 I Represent You

-Because I represent and answer to you, the voters in Dekorra, I have opted not to accept any assistance from any political party, lobbyist group, or organization.
+Because this is a non-partisan position, and I represent and answer to you, the voters in Dekorra, I have opted not to accept any assistance, funding, or endorsements from any political party, lobbyist group, or organization – ever.

 Instead, 100% of the donations to my campaign have come from friends, neighbors, and local residents.

 Additionally, I have never arranged for or asked any other person or group to visit homes on my behalf.
 I believe that since I’m the one asking to represent you, it’s my responsibility to get to know you.
-I have thoroughly enjoyed meeting many of you during my six years on the board and look forward to meeting you if we haven’t crossed paths yet.
+I have thoroughly enjoyed meeting many of you during my six years on the board, and if we haven’t crossed paths yet, I look forward to hopefully meeting you soon.

 Contact Me